Wynncraft

 Wynncraft is a fantasy massively multiplayer online role-playing game (MMORPG) Minecraft server created by Jumla, Salted, and Grian, and released in April 2013.
 According to Salted, one of the server's owners, over 2.9 million players have played on the server as of March 2021.
+The highest number of concurrent players on the server is 10,716, set in February 2026, following the Fruma expansion trailer.

 Gameplay

-Wynncraft's gameplay includes completing quests, joining guilds, completing dungeons and raids, and fighting bosses.
-Before a tutorial start in the Fruma province, one of Wynncraft's five known provinces, players are required to select a class between Archer, Assassin, Mage, Warrior, and Shaman.
-The server's world has an approximate size of 4,400 by 5,500 blocks (meters), and consists of four provinces: Wynn, Corkus, Gavel and Silent Expanse, divided by an ocean with islands.
-Wynncraft's design is inspired by the MMORPG RuneScape, and as of 2021, it has hundreds of quests.
-Aside from the cost of Minecraft, the server is free-to-play, with players being able to purchase cosmetic in-game items.
+Wynncraft's gameplay includes completing quests, participating in guild activities, and completing dungeons and raids.
+The server's world has an approximate size of 4,400 by 5,500 blocks (meters), and is composed of the three regional provinces of Wynn, Gavel, and Fruma, divided by an ocean containing various islands such as Corkus, alongside other world regions such as the Silent Expanse.
+Player select a class between Archer, Assassin, Mage, Warrior, and Shaman before starting the tutorial near the city of Ragni.
+Wynncraft's design is inspired by the MMORPG RuneScape, and has hundreds of quests.
+Aside from the cost of Minecraft, the server is free-to-play, with players being able to purchase in-game perks and items.